nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Extra inputs for commands that do not take in any (such as `exit`, `list`, `expired`, `out-of-stock`) will be ignored.<br>
   e.g. the command `exit 123` will be interpreted as `exit`.
+* If two inputs of the same tag are given, the latter will be taken. <br> e.g. the command `add n:Maggie Curry n:Maggie Chicken p:3.00 p:3.50` will add a product with the name Maggie Chicken and with a price of 3.50.

 </div>